betcode-org/faq/docs/using-data.md

 ??? question "How do I get the trap number for greyhounds in Betfair?"
     The trap number is always the first character (and very, very rarely, first two characters) of the runner name.
 So if ```Droopys Child``` is running in trap 3, the selection name in the market catalogue will be ```3.
 Droopys Child```.
 If that dog is a non-runner, then for UK greyhounds it might be replaced by ```3.
 Flopsy Bunny (res)```. for Australian greyhounds the replacement might be ```9.
 Flopsy Bunny```, with sort priority 3.

-??? question "I see that I can download or buy historic data from Betfair.
+??? question "I see that I can download or buy historical data from Betfair.
 Is it worth it?"
-    Betfair historic data comes in three flavours: basic, advanced and pro.
+    Betfair historical data comes in three flavours: basic, advanced and pro.
 The [specification for each package is available here](https://historicdata.betfair.com/Betfair-Historical-Data-Feed-Specification.pdf).
 Basic data is free but generally of little value as it contains the last traded price at minute intervals and little else.
 Advanced offers data on best prices and volumes, but with a 1 second frequency only.
 Pro data is intended to provide the same content and granularity as if you were streaming it yourself.

     The channel's most common recommendation is to stream and collect it yourself.
-If you have time cnstraints or deep pockets, the most common  recommendation is not to both with Advanced data and use only the Pro version to most closely replicate what you will encounter with your live strategies.
+If you have time constraints or deep pockets, the most common  recommendation is not use only the Pro version unless and exceptionally your intended strategy will be specifically geared to the lower frequency of the Advanced data.

-    If you are considering purchasing data, checkout what [free advanced and pro data](https://historicdata.betfair.com/#/home) Betfair might have available from time-to-time</a>.
+    If you are considering purchasing data, do checkout what [free advanced and pro data](https://historicdata.betfair.com/#/home) Betfair might have available from time-to-time</a>.

-??? question "Where can I get historic Betfair starting prices?"
+??? question "Where can I get historical Betfair starting prices?"
     Historic BSPs are only available for horse and greyhound racing and can be found [here](https://promo.betfair.com/betfairsp/prices), though the data is sometimes incomplete.

 ## Third Party Data